Kendall-Square-VA/Kendall-Square-VA.github.io/README.md

 [Jekyll Installation Instructions](https://jekyllrb.com/docs/).
 At this point, you should be able to run the following commands:

-1. Install all of the Ruby Gem dependencies
+1. Install all of the Ruby Gem dependencies for the installer

     `gem install bundler jekyll`

-2. Start the server.
-If you make any changes to the files, they will be reflected immediately.
+2. Install all of the Ruby Gem dependencies for the application

+    `bundler install`

+3. Start the server using the command below.
+You will be able to access this by accessing http://127.0.0.1:4000/

     `bundle exec jekyll serve`

+4. If you make any changes to the files, they will be reflected immediately.

 ## Additional Reading Material